27Sathvik/snake-game-with-python/README.md

 # snake-game
-This is snake game by me made with python and pygame
+This is simple snake game developed by me made with python and pygame.